What did you do today?

 Re: What did you do today?

-Looks like it suits such a luxurious* van to me.cros wrote: ↑Sat Aug 10, 2019 2:40 pm I made a device to stop reverse being engaged inadvertently on the Bedford.
+cros wrote: Sat Aug 10, 2019 2:40 pm I made a device to stop reverse being engaged inadvertently on the Bedford.
 It's horribly primitive, a sprung loaded bolt that you have to pull back to move the gear lever upwards.
 When the lever is pulled towards you for second it misses the bolt, or else it would just be silly.

 I had to exhaust clamp this ironmongery to the steering column it as it's all too easy to go into reverse when you change from top to second.
 It's happened a few times and the gnashing of teeth is fearsome.